SJ429/UFOWithJavascript/README.md

 ### JavaScript and DOM Manipulation

-This project was to use JavaScript to create a dynamic table.
-Thus, an interactive website which allows filtering in the table was created.
+This project was to use JavaScript to create a dynamic table so an interactive website which allows filtering in the table was created.

 Specifically, D3.js was used to collect HTML form elements with added event triggers to elements on the page filter from the given dataset based on user entry.